NikodemGapski/colubris-engine/src/colliders/collider.md

 - `Collider(GameObject* parent)` (creates a collider with no shapes),
 - `Collider(GameObject* parent, std::vector<ColliderShape> shapes)` (creates a collider with given shapes).

-> All constructors register the collider to the scene by default and the destructor properly destroys it.

 ### Static members and registration

 `Collider` class has the following static methods: